 5, Your website isn’t seen by the right people

 Yes, your friends and family saw your link and clicked on it.
-That’s great, however they’re most likely not your ideal clients so you can’t expect sales coming from all sorts of directions from that one share.
+That’s great, however, they’re most likely not your ideal clients, so you can’t expect sales to come from all sorts of directions from that one share.

-If you’ve just launched your website, chances are it’s non-existent on Google.
-Be patient as it will take a bit of time for your website to be live on the world wide web.
+If you’ve just launched your website, chances are it’s nonexistent on Google.
+Be patient, as it will take a bit of time for your website to go live on the world wide web.
 In saying that, it’s important for you to share your website on platforms where your potential clients hang out.
 That would be your best chance of getting your website seen by the right people.

 6, Your website focuses on you and your business too much